 All actors know the feeling of being beat out for roles, and the feeling of winning them.
 Ehrenreich has had his share of both since his career started, but one that he won and won big, is the role in Warren Beatty’s Howard Hughe’s biopic that he’s been trying to get launched for many years.
 Ehrenreich won the role over actors like, Andrew Garfield, Justin Timberlake and Garrett Hedlund, who were all also considered for the role.

-4. Joining Star Wars cast
+4. Star Wars cast

 One of the most popular films in history is Star Wars.
 It was a sensation from the get-go and has had many sequels that have followed through the years.
 Many actors and actresses would consider it an honor to be a part of such an iconic film lineup.
-Now, without even having as many years of as experience as some actors, Ehrenreich has accepted the role of one of the lead characters of the series, Hans Solo in Disney’s upcoming film, “Star Wars,” a film that’s based on Solo’s early life.
+Now, without even having as many years of as experience as some actors, Ehrenreich played the role of one of the lead characters of the series, Hans Solo in Disney’s film, “Star Wars,” a film that’s based on Solo’s early life.